Why Password Security Is Critical

 Following best practices can make a significant difference in thwarting cyber attacks.

-Start by using passwords that are long and unique.
+Start by using long and unique passwords.
 Avoid simple passwords that can be easily guessed.
 Instead, use a mix of letters, numbers, and special characters.

 Regularly updating passwords is another important practice.
 Set reminders to change your passwords every few months to minimize risks.